 Pentagon Demands Reporters Sign Pledge on Information Use

-- The National Press Club criticized this directive as 'a direct assault on independent journalism at the very place where independent scrutiny matters most: the US military'.
+- Mike Balsamo said `This is a direct assault on independent journalism at the very place where independent scrutiny matters most: the US military,` and press groups called the policy's press freedom implications 'extremely troubling,' Starr warned.

 The Pentagon imposes new restrictions on reporters and so officially wants "to maintain public trust."
 What the real reasons are.